davjfish/helper_files/lxd.md

 - rename an alias of an image `lxc image alias rename myalias myaliasNEW`
 - remove an alias of an image `lxc image alias delete myalias`
 - create a new image from a container `lxc publish mycontainer/mysnapshot --alias mycontainerimage`
-  - NOTE: best to publish from a snapshot otherwise you need to stop the container
+  - NOTE: best to publish from a snapshot otherwise you need to stop the container ALSO, if you use `lxc export` instead of lxc image export, the export will be much larger.
 - export an image to file `lxc image export mycontainerimage ~/myfolder`
 - import an image from file `lxc image import 725a02bf5e68.tar.gz` then `lxc image alias create mynewimagealias 725a02bf5e68`